Sorry, you need to enable JavaScript to visit this website.

 Posted in:

-• Pictured, clockwise from left: Goddard High won the team title at the Rock Welton; St. James Academy's Cade Lautt won the 220 pound title; Goddard's Cayleb Atkins won the 160 pound class.
+• Pictured, clockwise from left: Goddard High won the team title at the Rocky Welton; St. James Academy's Cade Lautt won the 220 pound title; Goddard's Cayleb Atkins won the 160 pound class.
 (Goddard photos by Jammie Atkins; Lautt photo by Everett Royer, KSportsImages.com)

-Pictured, clockwise from left: Goddard High won the team title at the Rock Welton; St. James Academy's Cade Lautt won the 220 pound title; Goddard's Cayleb Atkins won the 160 pound class.
+Pictured, clockwise from left: Goddard High won the team title at the Rocky Welton; St. James Academy's Cade Lautt won the 220 pound title; Goddard's Cayleb Atkins won the 160 pound class.
 (Goddard photos by Jammie Atkins; Lautt photo by Everett Royer, KSportsImages.com)

 GARDEN CITY – It came as no surprise that the Goddard Lions prevailed as the team champion on Saturday, Feb.
 1, in the 62nd annual Rocky Welton Invitational wrestling tournament.